gamemann/XDP-Firewall/README.md

 **Note** - Everything besides the main `enabled` and `action` options within a filter are **not** required.
 This means you do not have to define them within your config.

-**Note** - As of right now, you can specify up to 55 maximum filters.
-This is due to the BPF map's max entries limitation while using `BPF_MAP_TYPE_ARRAY`.
-I don't believe we'd be able to use a per-CPU map for this as well because if we do, I don't believe we'd be able to reliably read the filters within the XDP program.
-If you want more filters, you could try using a hash map (changing the filter map's type to `BPF_MAP_TYPE_HASH`), but keep in mind lookups on the filters will be slower.
+**Note** - As of right now, you can specify up to 100 maximum filters.
+This is due to BPF's max jump limit within the while loop.

 ## Configuration Example
 Here's an example of a config: